 The construction materials were selected on the basis of sustainability, robustness and aesthetics.
 Due to this, the buildings are as light as they are durable and robust: they are thoroughly insulated, cultivating a healthy indoor climate.

-A further testament to their lightness, all eighteen Havenlofts were prefabricated off site.
-Once the walls, constructed with aluminium and wood frames, were finished, the roofs were waterproofed with Firestone’s RubberGard EPDM 1.1 mm thick roofing membrane, fully adhered on top of rigid PIR insulation panels.
+A further testament to their lightness, all eighteen Havenlofts were prefabricated off-site.
+Once the walls, constructed with aluminium and wood frames, were finished, the roofs were waterproofed with Elevate’s RubberGard EPDM 1.1 mm thick roofing membrane, fully adhered on top of rigid PIR insulation panels.
 The houses were then transported to their final location in the Nassauhaven.